pdf-raku/PDF-raku/README.md

 ### Reading PDF Files

-The `PDF::Reader` `.open` method loads a PDF index (cross reference table and/or stream).
-The document can then be access randomly via the
+The `.open` method loads a PDF index (cross reference table and/or stream).
+The document can then be access randomly via the `.ind.obj(...)` method.
-`.ind.obj(...)` method.

 The document can be traversed by dereferencing Array and Hash objects.
 The reader will load indirect objects via the index, as needed.